The Borel monadic theory of order is decidable: Notation and prerequisites

 \subsection{Order theory}

 For some spaces, like $\R\setminus\Q$ or $\C$, the monadic theory of order is more expressive than the theory of topology.
 Thus, we need refined versions of the previous results concerning order isomorphisms and not only homeomorphisms. \begin{fact} Let $A\subseteq\R$ or $A\subseteq\overline\C$ be a Cantor set.
 Then $A$ is order isomorphic to $\C$. \end{fact} \begin{proof} We may assume $A\subseteq\R$ as $\overline\C$ embeds into $\R$ simultaneously as order and as topological space.
 Then the fact is equivalent to the statement that each $A\subseteq\R$ homeomorphic to $\overline\C$ is order isomorphic to $\overline\C$.
 For a proof of this folklore result see \cite[Section 1.2, Theorem, p.
 3]{orderCantor}. \end{proof} \begin{fact} Let $A\subseteq\R$ be countable and dense.
 Then $\R\setminus A$ is order isomorphic to $\R\setminus\Q$. \end{fact} \begin{proof} By Cantor's theorem $A$ is order isomorphic to $\Q$.
 Extending such an isomorphism to completions, we obtain an order automorphism $f\colon\R\to\R$ with $f(A)=\Q$.
 Thus $f|_{\R\setminus A}$ is the desired isomorphism. \end{proof} Let $(X,\le)$ be a total order.
 We use interval notation $\inter{a,b},\ointer{a,b},\lointer{a,b},\rointer{a,b}$ for intervals in $X$.
 A \textbf{jump} in $X$ is a pair $(x,y)\in X\times X$ with $x<y$ such that there is no $z\in X$ with $x<z<y$.
-If $X$ is complete and dense and $C\subseteq X$ is closed, we call the connected components of $X\setminus C$ \textbf{complementary interval}s of $C$ in $X$. \begin{fact} The set $\C$ has a cocountable subset order isomorphic to $\R$ and first-order definable in $(\C,\le)$. \end{fact} \begin{proof} Consider the set $X$ of $y\in\C$ such that there is no $x\in\C$ such that $(x,y)$ is a jump.
+The jumps in $X$ are totally ordered by $(x,y)<(x',y')$ if and only if $x<x'$ if and only if $y<y'$ if and only if $y\le x'$.
+If $X$ is complete and dense and $C\subseteq X$ is closed, we call the connected components of $X\setminus C$ \textbf{complementary interval}s of $C$ in $X$.
+The complementary intervals are totally ordered by $I<J$ if and only if there are $i,j$ with $I\ni i<j\in J$ if and only if all $i\in I,j\in J$ satisfy $i<j$. \begin{fact} The set $\C$ has a cocountable subset order isomorphic to $\R$ and first-order definable in $(\C,\le)$. \end{fact} \begin{proof} Consider the set $X$ of $y\in\C$ such that there is no $x\in\C$ such that $(x,y)$ is a jump.
 Then $X$ is cocountable and definable.
 It is folklore that $X$ is order isomorphic to $\R$. \end{proof}